 Tourism is a vital industry in Kashan and a significant source of local income.
 Kashan is renowned for its rich history, cultural heritage, and stunning natural landscapes, attracting millions of visitors annually.
 The city offers a range of activities and experiences, from exploring historical sites and museums to enjoying traditional cuisine and handicrafts.
 The tourism industry in Kashan has also contributed to preserving and restoring its historical and cultural assets.

-Kashan is located in the Isfahan province of Iran, approximately 220 kilometres south of Tehran's capital.
-It is situated at an elevation of 982 meters above sea level and covers an area of roughly 85 square kilometres.
+Kashan is located in the Isfahan province of Iran, approximately 220 kilometers south of Tehran's capital.
+It is situated at an elevation of 982 meters above sea level and covers an area of roughly 85 square kilometers.

 Kashan is surrounded by mountains on all sides, with the Karkas range to the east, the Central Iranian Plateau to the west, and the Qom Salt Lake to the north.
 The city is located in a desert region and experiences a hot and dry climate, with temperatures often exceeding 40 degrees Celsius (104 degrees Fahrenheit) during the summer months.